iamheinrich/huqu/README.md

 ## Usage

-[Basic usage instructions will go here]
+A basic tutorial will follow soon!

 ## License